Cloud Translation Blog

-Clients can do a lot with our API; as more and more users translate and edit content and their TM’s grow, they can re-use that translated content and populate all their websites and apps with previously translated content – continuously.
+Clients can do a lot with our translation API; as more and more users translate and edit content and their TM’s grow, they can reuse that translated content and populate all their websites and apps with previously translated content–continuously.
 This cycle can continue indefinitely.

 2. Hire a Professional Translator

-The best way to translate a website for accuracy also involves hiring a human translator.
+The best way to translate websites for accuracy also involves hiring a human translator.